TexasInstruments/edgeai-tidl-tools/examples/osrt_python/README.md

 Note : These scripts are only for basic functionally testing and performance check.
 Accuracy of the models can be benchmarked using the python module released here [edgeai-benchmark](https://git.ti.com/cgit/jacinto-ai/jacinto-ai-benchmark)

-## User options
+## User options for TFLite and ONNX Runtime

-An example call to interpreter from the python interface using delegate mechanism:
+An example call to TFLite interpreter from the python interface using delegate mechanism:

     interpreter = tflite.Interpreter(model_path='path_to_model', \
                         experimental_delegates=[tflite.load_delegate('libtidl_tfl_delegate.so.1.0', delegate_options)])

+An example call to ONNX runtime session from the python interface :

+    EP_list = ['TIDLExecutionProvider','CPUExecutionProvider']
+    sess = rt.InferenceSession('path_to_model' ,providers=EP_list, provider_options=[delegate_options, {}], sess_options=so)

-'delegate_options' in the interpreter call comprise of the below options (required and optional):
+'delegate_options' in the inference session call comprise of the following options (required and optional).
+All these options are common for TFLite and ONNX runtime.

 ### Required